U.S. Deports Dozens More Cambodian Immigrants, Some For Decades-Old Crimes

 A flight chartered by U.S. Immigration and Customs Enforcement is said to have departed Monday from El Paso, Texas, carrying about three dozen Cambodian immigrants who came to the U.S. legally, but were ordered deported for having committed a crime.

-The group, expected to land in the Cambodian capital Phnom Penh on Wednesday, was to include about 46 people, according to an official spoke who spoke with The New York Times on the condition anonymity.
+The group, expected to land in the Cambodian capital Phnom Penh on Wednesday, was to include about 46 people, according to an official who spoke with The New York Times on the condition anonymity.
 While ICE did not confirm the flight to NPR, an agency spokesman said in an email that it was not its policy to comment on "removal flights due to operational security."

 However, refugee advocates and civil rights groups have confirmed this latest deportation to NPR.
 NPR spoke with and exchanged emails with groups that work with Cambodians and other Southeast Asian immigrants in the country legally, yet who are under threat of deportation as the Trump administration continues to deport noncitizens who've committed crimes.